QosmicQi/XRBID/xrbid_guide/_build/html/_sources/chapters/starting.md

 `stenv` is a pre-made astronomy-based environment that will automatically install a ton of astronomy-related packages.
 You can find instructions on setting up `stenv` here: https://stenv.readthedocs.io/en/latest/getting_started.html

-Skip the `conda` installation instructions and follow the instructions under `Choose an stenv release`, making sure to follow the `conda` instructions and not the `micromamba` or `mamba` instructions.
+Follow the instructions under `Choose an stenv release`, making sure to follow the `conda` instructions (third tab) and not the `micromamba` or `mamba` instructions.
 To enter the `stenv` environment after setting it up, you'll simply type into the command line (AKA the terminal):
 ```
 conda activate stenv
 ```